DT021/FinalProj/README.md

 sensitive to the learning rate.
 To obtain a prediction based on the created linear model, call .predict(xTest), where xTest is a 1D numpy array with test x points.

-The C++ implementation (linReg.h) is nearly identical, except all instances of numpy arrays are instead vecotrs of floats, and there are addtional functions for acquiring data about the created linear model.
+The C++ implementation (linReg.cpp) is nearly identical, except all instances of numpy arrays are instead vecotrs of floats, and there are addtional functions for acquiring data about the created linear model.
 More details can be found in the files mentioned above.